eclipse-vertx/vert.x/ruby_web_tutorial.md

 In this version of this tutorial we've written it all in Ruby.
 If you'd prefer to use JavaScript or Java please see the version for that language.
 You could also mix and match - writing your components in a variety of languages.

+If you'd rather just look at the code than work through the tutorial, the complete working example is present in the `webapp` directory of the examples in the distribution.
+Read the README there for instructions on how to run it.

 ## Step 1.
 Install vert.x

 If you haven't yet installed vert.x, [do that now](install.html).